-A different type of medication, known as botulism immune globulin, is used to treat infants.
+A different type of antitoxin, known as botulism immune globulin, is used to treat infants.

 If you're having trouble breathing, you will probably need a mechanical ventilator for up to several weeks as the effects of the toxin gradually lessen.
 The ventilator forces air into your lungs through a tube inserted in your airway through your nose or mouth.